Mark a Timber for Cutting a Mortise-and-Tenon Joint

 There are a lot of fancy timber-frame joints.
 But the essential joint for all timber-framing projects is the mortise-and-tenon joint.
-In this gem from the Fine Homebuilding Video Vault, veteran timber-framer Will Beemer demonstrates the preliminary steps of laying out and marking tenons, including first creating a level and stable work surface and then choosing reference faces on timbers that are not always uniform.
+In this video, veteran timber-framer Will Beemer demonstrates the preliminary steps of laying out and marking tenons, including first creating a level and stable work surface and then choosing reference faces on timbers that are not always uniform.

 Senior editor Chuck Bickford: Before you start to lay out and cut, there is some preparation.
 First, it’s important to create a level working surface for the stock.
 Second, you’ll have to establish the timber’s reference faces, as there’s usually some variation in size between timbers.

 Timber-framer Will Beemer: Large timbers, such as the ones we are going to be working on, have some special issues associated with them: they’re usually rough sawn; they may not be of consistent dimensions; they may shrink.

 So I’ve set this timber up so it’s reasonably level.
 I’m on flat ground.
 I don’t have a lot of obstructions around me.
 The saw horses are a little bit shorter than is usual for carpentry; these are about 24 in. high.
 This is because the timber has considerable depth to it and I want the surface to be at a comfortable height.